To publish with Peace Corps Writers imprint

 Your income from your book

-All royalties from sales of your book will are paid by CreateSpace and go direction to you.
+All royalties from sales of your book will are paid by KDP and go direct to the author.
 Peace Corps Writers will not share in your royalties.
-You will receive 40–80% of the retail sale of your book from the CreateSpace, depending on the distribution channels you choose through which sales are made.
-Distribution channels include: Amazon.com, CreateSpace Estore that has a customizable sales page that allows authors sell directly to customers), and other book outlets.
+You will receive 40–80% of the retail sale of your book from KDP, depending on the distribution channels you choose through which sales are made.

-If you are interested in participating in this special publishing venture, please email Marian at at firstname.lastname@example.org.
+If you are interested in participating in this special publishing venture, please email Marian at email@example.com.